Election of House of Commons Select Committee Chairs

 - A motion is put to the House to allocate the chair of each committee to a specific party.

-- If such a Motion (in the name of all the leaders of the parties entitled to a chair) is taken within a week of the Queen's Speech, debate on the motion is limited to one hour.
+- If such a Motion (in the name of all the leaders of the parties entitled to a chair) is taken within a week of the King's Speech, debate on the motion is limited to one hour.
 If changes are also being made to the Departmental Select Committees listed in Standing Order 152, in order to reflect governmental changes (for example, if a new department is created, or if existing departments are merged) then 90 minutes are allowed for debate on the motion.

 - If no such motion is tabled within two weeks, the Standing Order allows a motion allocating chairs to be brought in the name of any MP.